Skip to content

 Year after year, the United States is the leader in the highest data breach cost, with an average cost of $9.4+ million.

-As a reference, global average total data breach cost is $4.3+ million – approximately $5.1 million less than in the US.
+As a reference, the global average total cost of a data breach is $4.3+ million—approximately $5.1 million less than in the US.

 Source: IBM